| Ski / Snowboard Exam The PSPA candidate will be required to perform the following:

 6) Work Run / Morning Sweep / Equipment Carry

-The free run is intended to give the candidates the opportunity to warm up.
+All courses will be long enough to challenge the candidates in both skill and endurance.
+FREE RUNThe free run is intended to give the candidates the opportunity to warm up.
 This event will take place on varying terrain (steep, moderate, groomed or ungroomed) and may be held in the moguls.
 Candidates will be scored on how well they adapt to changing terrain, their stability during the run and their ability to demonstrate multiple styles (small radius turns through large radius turns).
 This is event is meant to simulate a “day off” run.

-The snowplow course will be set up in a control course using bamboo.
+SNOWPLOW COURSEThe snowplow course will be set up in a control course using bamboo.
 The snowplow course will be set through moguls on steep terrain.
 The course will consist of several right and left turns using the available terrain to challenge the candidate.

-The sideslip course will be set up in a control course using bamboo.
-The sideslip course will be set through moguls on steep terrain.
-Gates may be set in or across the fall line and be wide or narrow.
-Candidates will be scored on how well they maneuver through the course while demonstrating control.
-There will be at lKickturneast two direction changes in the course requiring the candidate to perform kick turns.
+east two direction changes in the course requiring the candidate to perform kick turns.
 The stability of the candidate when performing the kick turn will be evaluated in scoring.
 The candidate will perform the kick turn between the designated gates.
 A snowboarder will be expected to reverse direction from a stopped position while maintaining control, without placing a hand on the snow and without moving up or downhill appreciably.
+BUMP RUNThe bump run will be held on moguled terrain.
+Candidates will be evaluated on their ability to maneuver through the bumps, adapt to changing fall lines and the overall stability they demonstrate during their run.

-The candidate will be evaluated in varying conditions.
+CRUD / TREE / STEEP RUNThe candidate will be evaluated in varying conditions.
 The terrain may range from crud, trees or steeps depending on the terrain available for the exam.
 Candidates will be evaluated on their stability and control in the varying conditions/terrain.

-This run will require the candidate to transport patrol equipment to a specific location on a trail.
+WORK RUN / MORNING SWEEP / EQUIPMENT CARRYThis run will require the candidate to transport patrol equipment to a specific location on a trail.
 Each candidate will be scored on the stability of their run while carrying patrol equipment.
 Candidates will also be scored on trail safety including navigating crowded slopes and trail merges.
 The run will take place in bumps, on moderate terrain or a combination of both.
 The size and amount of equipment to be carried will be determined by the difficulty of the terrain.